alexedwards/stack/README.md

 ### Creating a Chain

-New middleware chains are created using `stack.New`:
+New middleware chains are created using `stack.New`

 ```go
 stack.New(middlewareOne, middlewareTwo, middlewareThree)